MBA vs PGDM: Whats the Difference?

 Both the programs i.e. MBA and PGDM are good and very similar.
 What matters most is the business school you are getting, based on your score.
 Which Business School would you choose – MBA from FMS-Delhi University or PGDM from IIM-Lucknow?
 If I had to make a choice, I would certainly choose FMS-DU as the fee is drastically less than IIM-Lucknow and return on investment is faster.

-However, there is a dearth of top-notch Universities providing MBA Programs, and hence we are forced to opt PGDM programs which are equally good, but much more expensive.
+However, there is a dearth of top-notch Universities providing MBA Programs, and hence there is no better option than PGDM programs which are equally good (if not better), but much more expensive.